jadebono/cvdlt/README.md

 Excellent knowledge of blockchain and distributed ledger technologies
 Wide Experience of DLT architecture and decentralized applications
-Author and lecturer in the field with a special interest in the intersection of the financial, legal and technological of Blockchain and DLT
+Author and lecturer in the field with a special interest in the intersection of the financial, legal and technological aspects of Blockchain and DLT

 #### `Operating Systems`